Consensys/mythx-cli/docs/advanced-usage.rst

 - :code:`section_code_step_name`
     Defines the name of the collapsible to display a test case's step name.
 This block can be used to e.g. change the column name to its equivalent in another language.
-- :code:`section_code_empty_name`
-    Defines the name of the message that is displayed when no test cases are attached to the current issue.
-This is often the case for static analysis issues (like floating pragmas or the use of deprecated Solidity functions).
-This block can be used to e.g. change the column name to its equivalent in another language.
-- :code:`no_issues_name`
-    Defines the name of the message that is displayed when no issues were found in the report of this particular analysis job.
-This block can be used to e.g. change the column name to its equivalent in another language.
 - :code:`footer`
     Defines the content of the footer.
 By default, the footer carries the class :code:`main-footer`, which by default has an absolute fixed position at the bottom.
 This block by default gives credits